Cost control

 $$

-// Check if alert already sent this month
+-- Check if an alert has already been sent this month

 WHERE ALERT_NAME = 'monthly_spend'